How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 Frequent Traveler Tip: Besides those items, I also always travel with a small jar of cayenne.
 I like to use it to add flavor to the generally dull airplane food.

 Overall, it’s come in very handy, all around the world.
-I highly encourage you to bring your favorite versatile spice with you if you detest bland airline food.
+I highly encourage you to bring your favorite versatile spice with you if you detest bland airline/ airport food.

-Though fair warning, out of all the countries I’ve flown through with this in my carry-on, India is the only one who deemed it a security threat and took it.
+Though fair warning, out of all the countries I’ve flown through with this in my carry-on, India is the only one who deemed it a security threat and took it (who would’ve thought).

 It’s really important to always remember to be drinking water in the days surrounding travel, and especially on the travel day(s).